Tehnix/HsCMS/README.md

 <pre>
     theme: default
 </pre>
-__(NOT WORKING YET)__ The `theme` setting allows you to use your own custom theme for the front-end, instead of the prepackaged ones.
+__(under development)__ The `theme` setting allows you to use your own custom theme for the front-end, instead of the prepackaged ones.
 To make a new theme, place a folder at `templates/theme/your_theme_name/` and change the theme value to `your_theme_name`.

 This assumes that you've implemented all the files that are used (the compiler will tell you if some are missing).

 #### Optional